 Some dogs and cats seem to crave a “salad”!
 Pets actually get nutrition from their grazing, not to mention the breath cleansing chlorophyll and a good cleansing of their digestive system.

-To satisfy your pets’ cravings without the danger of parasites or pesticides that might be found in the garden, plant pet grass in a container for them to enjoy.
+To satisfy your pets’ cravings without the danger of parasites or pesticides that might be found in the garden, try growing pet grass in a container for them to enjoy.
 If your pet lives primarily indoors, plant two containers, one to have indoors while the other goes back out into the sun to regain its vigor.
 Use a container that is the right height for your pet, so they don’t have to strain to reach the grass.

 Soil, Planting, and Care